How to layout PDF pages

 Text style

-Layout API provides TextStyle class for creating text styles.
+Layout API provides the TextStyle class for creating text styles.
 You create and apply styles to text to achieve the desired appearance.

 There are cases when a large part of a text on your pages uses the same style.
 You can set that style as the default text style for the pages.
 The default style affects all the text in the main content slots.
 But you can override the default style for certain elements.
 Just apply another style to pieces of text that should look different.